zenika-open-source/hygie/docs/guide/caution.md

 When you're creating a Pull Request (Merge Request), we'll use the `.rulesrc` file of the source branch.

 For example, if you want the merge the content of `develop` to `master`, for every event related to this PR (MR), we'll use the `develop`'s `.rulesrc` file.

-## Github

-Last but not least, regarding `.rulesrc` access of Github.

-We fetch your `.rulesrc` file on Github through Github Raw Content, but this endpoint **refresh file content every minute**.
-That means that your changes cannot be effective immediately, but within the minute.

-Keep it in mind.